gamarcad/paper-samba-code/README.md

 Once executed, a new directory called 'samba' will be created, containing python binaries.
 The virtual environment can be managed with these commands to enter in your terminal:

-- `source samba/bin/activate`: Open an instance in the virtual environment.
+- `source samba/bin/activate` opens an instance in the virtual environment.
-    Once executed, you will notice (samba) in front of your prompt, meaning that you are in the virtual environment.
+    Once executed, you will notice `(samba)` in front of your prompt (e.g., `(samba) user@machine $`), meaning that you are in the virtual environment.
 Note that all your commands installed on your system will be usable as usual.

-- `deactivate`: Exit the virtual environment.
+- `deactivate` exits the virtual environment.
-    Works only when you are in the virtual environment, this command will only affect the instance in the virtual environment, meaning that the current path will not changed.
+    Works only when you are in the virtual environment, this command will only affect the instance in the virtual environment, meaning that the current path will not change.

 ### Troubleshooting
 If an error occurs during *cryptography* library installation, causing by a missing`setuptools_rust` module, you need to update the pip module inside the environment by doing `samba/bin/python3 -m pip install --upgrade pip` command.
 The solution is adapted from the issue claimed at https://github.com/pyca/cryptography/issues/5753

 ## Benchmarks Execution Guide
 This section describes the benchmarks process.